Family-run clothing boutique announces shock closure after more than 50 years

-End of a 52 year era as Amanda Jayne Boutique in Preston announces closure
+End of a 52 year era as Amanda Jayne Boutique in Lostock Hall announces closure

 and live on Freeview channel 276

-A family-run clothing boutique which has provided a comforting shoulder to the people of Preston and further afield for over 50 years is to close.
-Amanda Jayne Boutique, 10 Hope Terrace, Preston, announced the news on Facebook that due to retirement they 'will be closing their doors in the near future'.
+A family-run clothing boutique which has provided a comforting shoulder to the people of Lancashire and further afield for over 50 years is to close.
+Amanda Jayne Boutique, 10 Hope Terrace, Lostock Hall, Preston, announced the news on Facebook that due to retirement they 'will be closing their doors in the near future'.

 Florence Williams and her daughter Amanda Hodson, whom the shop is named after, have repeat customers coming in each week, and people in their 80s who have been coming here for over 50 years.
 The secret to the shop’s longevity is the personal touches in customer service and treating shoppers as their friends.